ASF account management

 • Whether you are able to send a new ICLA, with the same signature as your original one, which specifies new contact information.

-• Whether there is any other way in which we (infra) might satisfy ourselves that you are the legitimate owner of that account.
+• Whether there is any other way in which we (Infra) might satisfy ourselves that you are the legitimate owner of that account.

 Note: please do not ask other ASF committers or Members to email root@ to vouch for you.

-Two Factor Authentication
+Multi Factor Authentication

-Copyright 2023, The Apache Software Foundation, Licensed under the Apache License, Version 2.0.
+Copyright 2024, The Apache Software Foundation, Licensed under the Apache License, Version 2.0.

 Apache® and the Apache feather logo are trademarks of The Apache Software Foundation...